top of page

 Life Transitions & Adjustments

-Life transitions and adjustments refer to significant changes that individuals experience throughout their lives and the process of adapting to these changes.
-These transitions can include milestones such as starting a new job, moving to a new city, getting married, becoming a parent, going through a divorce, experiencing the loss of a loved one, or undergoing a gender transition.
-Adjustments involve navigating the emotional, social, and practical aspects of these transitions and finding ways to cope with the associated challenges and changes.
+Life transitions and adjustments refer to significant changes that individuals experience throughout their lives.
+At times, processing and adapting to these changes is very difficult.
+Examples of transitions: going to a new school, losing a loved one, starting a new job, moving to a new city, getting married, becoming a parent, or going through a divorce.
+Often, one adjusts without assistance.
+Some however, need help navigating the social, and emotional, aspects of transitions by learning new ways to cope.

 Body Image Issues